justdjango/django-ecommerce/README.md

 3. Python-decouple for securely referencing keys, passwords and other settings.
 4. A custom Django command for renaming the project

+This project is also available in docker hub: https://hub.docker.com/r/sc186/jymbud The version available currently is jymbud:test
+To download and run the doker image in linux:
+- `sudo docker pull sc186/jymbud:test`
+- `sudo docker run -i -t --network host sc186/jymbud:test`
+- the website will be available at http://127.0.0.1:8000/

 The original project is taken from: https://github.com/justdjango/django-ecommerce , whom I thank for his tutorials, videos and all the materials that made this project possible.